Journal des Dames et des Modes, Paris, November 22, 1803.

 This whole ensemble is the epitome of layered clothing.
 Let’s take a look at all these layers.

-The outer-most garment is named a Redingote, a French alteration of the English “riding coat.”
-It is shorter than a typical greatcoat.
 In the current French style, the sleeves hang well over the hands.

-Beneath the redingote is a green tailcoat, double-breasted.
+Beneath the redingote is a green tailcoat, double-breasted and tightly fitted.
 Beneath that should be the three waistcoats (“Triple Gilet”), but the editor is right: we can really only see two of them.
 The top one is yellow to match the breeches.
 Under that one is a red-and-white striped waistcoat, set off by the red fob hanging from the waist.
 What would the third have looked like?
 Beneath the last waistcoat is a white shirt with a ruffled front and very high collar set off by an artistically tied neckcloth.

 The breeches are yellow, and I would guess they are leather.
 They button at the knee, with no buckles.
 The black leather top boots have a deep turned-down top.
-You can see the boot loops on the side for pulling them on.
+You can see the boot loops on the sides for pulling them on.

 The top hat (its brim apparently not round enough!) looks to be made of beaver.
 Altogether, a very dashing ensemble.